KomposeApp/Kompose-Android/README.md

 ### Known bugs

 - ~~Pressing 'ADD SONG' with an empty text field crashes the app~~
 - 'ADD SONG' does not parse alternative URLs correctly, like m.youtube or youtu.be or even links originating from Youtube playlists.
+(POSSIBLY FIXED)
   Idea: Parse out the Video ID (?v=...) and handle everything else from there.
 (SongModels now support the ID as a field)
 - Sometimes app crashes with `Illegal character in query` when calling `URI.create` when the URL from the YouTubeExtractor contains a `"` (double quote) (??)
 (YouTubeExtractor issue?)
 - PlaylistActivity sometimes calls onCreate more than once, which leads to the following exception: